GRE Score Percentiles 2026

 What is a good percentile on the GRE?

 Just like a good GRE score overall, a “good” percentile on the GRE general test varies a lot, depending both on the school and the type of program.
 Percentiles and exam scores will be different for each section of the exam.
-To get an idea of how this works, let’s look at a few example standards for 2024 GRE percentiles.
+To get an idea of how this works, let’s look at a few example standards for current GRE percentile expectations.

 We can get a closer look at the GRE percentile bands for each section here: